Description of the functions and tools included in the Process Editor, and how you can use it for managing process definitions.

 On the main Process Summary page, select Add Process and assign a name and description.
 The Add Process wizard creates a process instance that you can configure using the Process palette (Process tab).

 Allows you to change the name and description of a process.

-- Note that processes referenced in process definitions via the Process Activity, can only be moved within the current Process Scope (i.e., Organization, Service, Operation).
+- If processes are referenced in process definitions via the Process Activity, they can only be moved within the current Process Scope (for example, Organization, Service, Operation).

-- If you wish to move a process to a different "Organization" the references must stay in scope.
+- If you want to move a process to a different Organization, the references must stay in scope.

 - To remove process references, remove the Process Activity that contains the reference from the process definition.